leoboehm/hobbydevs/use_cases/UC2_Applying_for_a_Project.md

 - The application is sent to the project owner.
 - The project owner receives a notification of a new application.

-### 5.1 Save changes / Sync with server

-If a session gets posted it needs to get synced with the server, so that every user can see the session.

 # 6. Function Points

 Calculate the function points based on the complexity of the form and interactions.